 You’ll find a range of boutique shopping and elegant cafes on your doorstep if you choose to live in the area.

-Houses come in at an average of $4.48 million with median weekly rent at a whopping $1,800.
+Houses come in at an average of $5.37 million, which is a 17.4% decrease year-on-year.

-9. Mosman – $4m
+10. Mosman – $4.77m

 Mosman is another high-end area with both young families and older residents.

 The suburb is located in the Northern Beaches district, also about eight kilometres from the CBD.

-Houses come at a median price of $4 million whereas units sit around $1 million.
+Houses come at a median price of $4.77 million (down 8% over the year) whereas units sit around $1.22 million (down 0.2%).

 Rental prices in the area sit around $1,900 for houses and just $620 for units.